MVCoconut/coconut.data/README.md

 }
 ```

-The model's constructor is auto generated to accept any of the physical properties (unless they're initialized directly) and to require them if no default is provided.
+By default, the model's constructor is auto generated to accept any of the physical properties (unless they're initialized directly) and to require them if no default is provided.
 As for `@:computed` and `@:loaded` properties we see that the computation to determine their value is defined on the right side of their declaration.

 This will result in a class with the following signature (accessors omitted for simplicity):